Peggy Sewell’s transformation started with a cosmetic change — through Obamacare, she was able to refurbish her smile, damaged by years of meth use.

 “I wanted to make sure that I wasn’t all herky-jerky so my foot was hovering over the gas and the brake and I just wanted to make sure that I got into the center lane smoothly,” she said.
 “There was shade on the corner.
 It was close to 9:00 am in the morning.
 So as I entered the intersection and the crosswalk, a 79 year old lady just appeared at my windshield and I said, ‘Oh my God!’ and my daughter panicked.
 I was afraid to slam on my breaks because I didn’t want to throw her to the street.
 I just coasted for about three houses and she just slid off of my car and her head hit the street.
 I didn’t hit her; it just felt like we collided.”

 Peggy had to go to jail because she never got her fix-it ticket signed.
 After getting out of jail, Peggy called the hospital multiple times to check on the woman.
-Four hours after her last attempt to find out some information, the hospital staff told her that the woman “had expired.”
+Four hours after her last attempt to learn about the woman’s condition, the hospital staff told her that the woman “had expired.”

 “I’ve been dealing with that since November 13th, 1979,” Peggy said.
 “I have a very strong feeling that this is one of the things in my life that has kept me on drugs for so long.
 I would just stay self-medicated and then Obamacare saved my life.
 If not for Obamacare, I wouldn’t have been able to take care of my teeth.
 I wouldn’t have been able to get a therapist.
 But, now, I have great teeth and have grown immensely.
 I have no desire to do drugs, but I have a strong desire to find out what I want to be when I grow up.
 It’s time, I’m 61 years old.”